vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Sunday` ⚡⚡⚡
+Have an amazing `Monday` ⚡⚡⚡

-Did you know Today on `08th November`
+Did you know Today on `09th November`
 ```
-“After a 40-year Democrat domination, the Republican Party gained control of the U.S. House of Representatives, as well as a Senate majority.”
-(Year: 1994)
+“A switch at a station near Niagara Falls failed.
+The Northeast and parts of Canada went dark for more than 13 hours.”
+(Year: 1965)
 ```